CManning221b/Advent_of_code_2025/README.md

 ### Day four 05.12.2025 @ 12:00
 Was late getting to this one, but maybe my favourite day so far.
 Matrices, kernels and filtering !
 What a fun little challenge.

+### Day five 07.12.2025 @ 06:00
+Busy couple of days and I've fallen behind once more.
+Fairly simple, tried brute forcing this at first to rush it, then had to find a way to merge the lists